-Hearing Loss and Visual Processing
+Hearing Loss and Vision

 Example research:

 Paul, B. T., Trinh, V.,.
-Chen, J., Le, T., Lin, V., & Dimitrijevic, A. (Under re-review).
-Speech outcomes in cochlear implant users depend on visual cross-modal cortical activity measured before or after implantation
+Chen, J., Le, T., Lin, V., & Dimitrijevic, A. (2025).
+Speech outcomes in cochlear implant users depend on visual cross-modal cortical activity measured before or after implantation.
+Brain Communications, 7 (1) fcaf071. https://doi.org/10.1093/braincomms/fcaf071

 Paul, B. T., Munir, D*., Uzelac, M., Chen, J., Le, T., Lin, V., & Dimitrijevic, A. (2022) Evidence of visual crossmodal reorganization positively relates to speech outcomes in cochlear implant usersScientific Reports, 12:17749. https://doi.org/10.1038/s41598-022-22117-z* = co-first author